intermine/im-docs/docs/system-requirements/software/index.rst

 Software
 ===========

 InterMine makes use of a variety of freely available software packages.
-All of the software listed below is required.

 ==========  ========= ===================================
 Software    At least  Purpose